pbtrad/santa-s-kitchen-helper/README.md

 #### As a recurring user, I want to:
 9. Not have to sign in every time I visit the page.
-10. Have the option of editing my profile.
-11. Be able to add dishes that I will bring.
+10. Be able to add dishes that I will bring.
-12. See previous events.
+11. See previous events.
-13. Have the option to edit my profile.
+12. Have the option to edit my profile.
-14. See the contact details for the creators.
+13. See the contact details for the creators.

 ### Design